aukilabs/posemesh/core/compute-node/README.md

 - Session lifecycle management and heartbeat scheduling (`session`, `heartbeat`, `engine::HeartbeatDriver`).
 - Poller backoff helpers (`poller`) and top-level execution loop (`engine`).
-- Lightweight HTTP server exposing `/health` and the registration callback used by DDS (`http`).
+- (Legacy) HTTP router for DDS callbacks (`http`); compute nodes no longer need to expose inbound endpoints.

 ## Runtime flow (engine overview)
 1. `telemetry::init_from_env()` installs logging based on `LOG_FORMAT`.
-2. The HTTP router is started so DDS can POST the registration secret once the node signs in.
-3. `NodeConfig::from_env()` loads operational settings.
+2. `NodeConfig::from_env()` loads operational settings.
 The node currently requires DDS configuration (see below) because SIWE tokens are mandatory.
-4. Runners are registered in a `RunnerRegistry`; the binary decides which capabilities to advertise.
+3. Runners are registered in a `RunnerRegistry`; the binary decides which capabilities to advertise.
-5. `dds::register::spawn_registration_if_configured()` starts the outbound
+4. `dds::register::spawn_registration_if_configured()` starts the outbound
-   registration loop, and `auth::SiweAfterRegistration` blocks until the DDS callback persists the registration secret.
+   SIWE-based registration loop, and `auth::SiweAfterRegistration` waits for a successful registration before requesting access tokens.
-6. The main `run_node` loop obtains an access token from DDS, builds a DMS client, leases tasks, initializes session state, and dispatches to the correct runner via `RunnerRegistry::run_for_lease`.
+5. The main `run_node` loop obtains an access token from DDS, builds a DMS client, leases tasks, initializes session state, and dispatches to the correct runner via `RunnerRegistry::run_for_lease`.
-7. `HeartbeatDriver` coalesces progress updates and posts heartbeats on the TTL schedule computed by `session::HeartbeatPolicy`, refreshing storage tokens when DDS returns new ones.
+6. `HeartbeatDriver` coalesces progress updates and posts heartbeats on the TTL schedule computed by `session::HeartbeatPolicy`, refreshing storage tokens when DDS returns new ones.
-8. When a runner finishes, artifacts discovered by the storage layer are reported to DMS via `complete` or `fail`, and the cycle restarts.
+7. When a runner finishes, artifacts discovered by the storage layer are reported to DMS via `complete` or `fail`, and the cycle restarts.

 ## Configuration surface

 Required environment variables:
-- `NODE_URL` — externally reachable URL of this node; sent to DDS.
 - `REG_SECRET` — shared secret issued by DDS during provisioning.
 - `SECP256K1_PRIVHEX` — 32-byte hex-encoded private key used to sign SIWE
   messages.